-- Sidewalks should have a minimum width of 5 feet. - In public right-of-way and quads, sidewalks should be brick on a sand base with brick edging.
-Within a lot, sidewalks providing access to a building shall be concrete.
+- Sidewalks should have a minimum width of 5 feet. - Within a lot, sidewalks providing access to a building shall be concrete.

-- Seek to design no less than 50% of site area as highly reflective or non-absorptive (excluding building footprint). - Use light colored paving surfaces with a Solar Reflectance Index greater than 29 to limit heat island effect.
+• Seek to design no less than 50% of site area as highly reflective or non-absorptive (excluding building footprint).